Eindhoven Airport

 Planning

 The total construction time for the expansion is approximately 2.5 years.
-Construction preparation started in summer 2024 and actual construction will start in November 2024.
+Construction preparation started in summer 2024 and actual construction started in November 2024.
 Large-scale work on the runway will also take place during construction.
 As a result, the airport will be closed from February to June 2027.
 The new terminal will open in summer 2027.

 Team